-This recipe is very simple, so of course, you can change it any way you'd like.
+This recipe is very simple, so you can change it any way you'd like.
 Add more seasonings, add some minced garlic or onion, or change the herbs and spices.
-And when you do make a change, be sure to write it down so you can reproduce the recipe the next time you want to make it.
+When you do make a change you like, be sure to write it down so you can reproduce the recipe the next time you want to make it.

 Poultry seasoning is a very useful product.
 It is made of a combination of herbs, usually including sage, thyme, rosemary, marjoram, salt, and pepper.
-You can buy it in the supermarket, or make your own using your own combination of herbs and spices.
+You can buy it in the supermarket or make it using your own combination of herbs and spices.

 Click Play to See This Roasted Turkey Legs Recipe Come Together

 Pat the turkey legs dry with paper towels and place them in a large roasting pan.
-Never rinse poultry in the sink; that will just spread bacteria around your kitchen.
+Avoid rinsing poultry in the sink; that will just spread bacteria around your kitchen.

-Create a compound butter by mixing the softened butter, salt, pepper, poultry seasoning, and thyme in a small bowl.
+Create a compound butter by mixing the softened butter, thyme, poultry seasoning, salt, and pepper in a small bowl.

 Rub this mixture over the turkey legs.
 You can also rub it on the flesh under the skin for even more flavor.

-Roast the turkey drumsticks for 1 hour and 30 to 40 minutes or until a meat thermometer registers 170 F. Remove the roasting pan from the oven, cover it with foil, and let stand for 10 minutes, then serve.
+Roast the turkey legs for 1 hour and 30 to 1 hour and 40 minutes or until a meat thermometer registers 170 F. Remove the roasting pan from the oven, cover it with foil, and let stand for 10 minutes.

 Mix up the flavor by making these roasted turkey legs with one of the below compound butter recipes:

-- Garlic Butter: Combine 1/2 cup butter, 1 clove minced garlic, and fine sea salt and freshly ground black pepper to taste.
-You can also add minced parsley for a bit of color if you like.
+- Garlic Butter: Combine 1/2 cup butter, 1 clove minced garlic, fine sea salt, and freshly ground black pepper to taste.
+You can also add minced parsley for a bit of color.